Sakthi1509/TNEB/README.md

 ---

-## 📜 License
+## 📜 Disclaimer
-This project is developed for academic and educational purposes.
+This project is developed for **educational purposes only**.
+Actual electricity bills may vary based on official TNEB charges, subsidies, and policy updates.